 The video is NOT an audition but will be used to organise players into quartets with those of a compatible ability and will not be made public by us.

 A video recorded on a smartphone or tablet will be perfectly suitable.
 It is your playing that we are interested in rather than the quality of the recording.

 Please upload the video to a streaming service such as YouTube or Vimeo and provide us with a link, either included in the application form or by email later to email@example.com.

 The video(s) need not be public – you can upload it as an unlisted video if you wish.

-If you have difficulty with uploading to YouTube or Vimeo, please contact the IAYO office at email@example.com or 021-4215185.
+If you are having any difficulties, please contact the IAYO office at firstname.lastname@example.org or 021-4215185.

 There is a €100 reduction for the second and subsequent students from the same family.

 There is a 10% discount available to those that participate in both ConCorda and the Xenia Chamber Music Course in Fenestrelle in the Alps of Northern Italy.
 Find out more about the Xenia Course.

 - ConCorda is open to string players aged 14 – 24 of grade 5 or equivalent playing standard and above.